-HIGH = Where there are no impediments to its delivery, this action should be achieved in the short to medium term (1-2 years).
+HIGH Where there are no impediments to its delivery, this action should be achieved in the short to medium term (1-2 years).
 Where there may be delays such as budget, design and/or development approvals required, the process needs to commence within the short term.

-MEDIUM = This is the second tier priority with implementation to be commenced/due in the medium-term (eg 3-5 years LOW = although this is still an important action, its implementation is not urgent and may be beyond the life of this plan, depending upon resourcing constraints ONGOING = this is a recurrent action that may be regularly repeated and is not assigned a relative importance
+MEDIUM This is the second tier priority with implementation to be commenced/due in the medium-term (eq 3-5 years may be beyond the life of this plan, depending upon resourcing constraints relative importance